-This document extends the specification of the Discovery Proxy for Multicast DNS-Based Service Discovery.
-It describes a lightweight relay mechanism, a Discovery Relay, which, when present on a link, allows Discovery Proxies not attached to that link to provide mDNS proxy service on that link.
+This document complements the specification of the Discovery Proxy for Multicast DNS-Based Service Discovery.
+It describes a lightweight relay mechanism, a Discovery Relay, which, when present on a link, allows remote clients, not attached to that link, to perform mDNS discovery operations on that link.